undergrad-partner-school

 Knowing more about a school's faculty can help you gauge the caliber of the education it can provide to you.

 According to the most recent data, the student-faculty ratio at University of Mary Hardin-Baylor was 17:1: that means 17 students per one teacher.
-The faculty of this school consists of 326 members, according to the most recent data reported.
-Out of that number, there were 141 male and 186 female faculty members.
+The total number of faculty teaching at the institution is 355.
+Out of that number, there were 154 male and 201 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Mary Hardin-Baylor.

 Student Population Diversity Graph